Please enable JavaScript to ensure auto alt text generation works properly

 – StandOut CV

-👉 The takeaway: Video interviews aren't a "trend."
-They're now a baseline expectation in hiring.
-And asynchronous interview formats are gaining traction fast.
+👉 The takeaway: Async screening isn't a "trend."
+It's now a baseline expectation for companies hiring at volume.
+And asynchronous formats are gaining traction fast because they let you screen every applicant without phone-screening all of them.

 Do video interviews actually improve hiring?